 Of course, that’s not the end.
 It’s only the beginning.
 After starting We Don’t Waste in fall of 2009, Arlan Preblud, like Robin Hood, went on finding new ways to do more good.
 He holds dear the ideal that every person deserves a helping hand, even if it’s as simple as a single meal, and a second chance.
 He turned his retirement and a lot of wasted food into something positive and uplifting for the vulnerable people of Denver.
 At first it was just him and a van.
 Picking up food and delivering it to the organizations and places with the great need.
 Soon, it was working so well that he sat down with the city’s major event and sporting venues and convinced them of the mission.
 His leadership is thorough and never haphazard.
 Arlan utilized his knowledge of the law, as Robin used his knowledge of noble society, to ensure that We Don’t Waste does everything right.
 And safely too.
 There’s a reason that Robin Hood almost never got caught.
 He was smart and sly, especially the Disney one.
 Arlan is the same.

 Those smarts and that cunning meant that Arlan also knew when to build a team.
-Robin Food’s Merry Men drive the van now.
+Robin Food’s Merry Team drive three refrigerated trucks, operate out of an 11,500 sq. foot Food Distribution Center and in 2017 distributed over 10,000,000 meals to those less fortunate.
 You’ve probably seen them around town.
 Under Arlan’s watchful eye, as the Executive Director, the staff and volunteers keep the food train rolling down the tracks.
 Going beyond food, Arlan looks out for personal hygiene items for everyday life.
 It all seems like a simple idea, right?
 That’s why it’s such a good one.
 Arlan not only brings basic supplies to the people who need them, he also brings them dignity, and the opportunity to often eat better food than they could purchase on a tight budget.
 He gives them the chance to eat nutritious food when many may not have done so in months or longer.
 And most of all, Arlan shows all of us, from the hungry to the foodies, that there’s a hero of Sherwood Forest even in Denver.
-Just don’t expect to see any of these guys to be wearing green tights.
+Just don’t expect to see any of these folks wearing green tights.